There are specific rules as to when the parties should file the record on appeal, their briefs, and how long

 And it also depends on which Court of Appeal you are in.

-of filing the Reply Brief to oral argument varies dramatically from court to court.
-In Orange County, California, the wait
+the time of filing the Reply Brief to oral argument varies dramatically from court to court.
+In Orange County, California,

 other Courts of Appeal, it can be as much as a 10 month wait.
 And in Federal Court, the wait can be over one year.
 There